(click heading for printable version)

 • West Ohio Conference Consultation Process - $220,561- Our District has participated in supporting several churches throughout the State including Shawnee Valley Churches: Hillsboro First, Washington Court House Grace, Cornerstone, Jackson Christ, Chillicothe Trinity and most recently, Greenfield First, Bainbridge, and South Webster.
 (Part of the funds for this process comes from the income received from churches that have closed in our District.)

 • West Ohio Conference All in the Family Consultation-$25,679 - we have numerous churches in our district involved in this focus on families and discipleship

 • West Ohio New Church Starts - $156,521 - Ironton Resurrection Hope UMC and the Ironton First UMC were assisted in this venture.
-Through West Ohio Conference’s Light the Way Campaign, we will continue to contribute to this endeavor
+In 2019 through West Ohio Conference’s Light the Way Campaign, we contributed $4,766 to this endeavor

 • Hispanic Ministry – $35,514- we have several churches and ministries reaching out to the growing Hispanic ministry in our state